nir-mo/nir-mo.github.io/_posts/2023-07-25-Cracking-Complexity.markdown

 As ChatGPT navigates the complexities of obfuscated C code, providing supplementary [tools](https://python.langchain.com/docs/modules/agents/tools.html) and [agents](https://docs.langchain.com/docs/components/agents/) can be instrumental in enhancing its performance.
 Simple tools like a [C-Preprocessor](https://medium.com/@1034/worst-abuse-of-the-c-preprocessor-ioccc-winner-1986-8ae0218de83f) or a C beautify tool can help streamline code analysis by reducing redundancies, optimizing code readability, and potentially aiding ChatGPT in better understanding the underlying logic.
 These auxiliary tools can act as valuable aids, empowering ChatGPT to navigate intricate code constructs with increased accuracy.

 __Comparing the Results Against Other LLMs__:
+Throughout this research, I evaluated the performance of `GPT-3.5 Turbo` in analyzing obfuscated C. While I did explore `GPT-4` manually to assess its capabilities, I found that it wasn't prefect.
+There were instances where GPT-4 recognized certain IOCCC entries that GPT-3.5 Turbo missed, but it also encountered failures at times.

 An exciting next step involves comparing ChatGPT's performance with other Language Model-based approaches in understanding obfuscated C code.
 By evaluating different LLMs' capabilities and identifying their respective strengths and weaknesses, researchers can gain a comprehensive understanding of the state-of-the-art in code comprehension.

+## Note about OpenAI's Code Interpreter

+During this research, I learned about [OpenAI's Code Interpreter](https://openai.com/blog/chatgpt-plugins#code-interpreter) plugin, I thought it could be a game-changer compared to the performance of ChatGPT3.5.
+However, I found that the Code Interpreter __currently__ does not support C files.

 ## Conclusion